-Keeping these characteristics of the Spanish labor market in mind, from 2008 until 2013 - we call this simply the after-crisis period - the country suffers from an incredible and massive increase in the rate of unemployment up to 24.5% in 2013.
-From the last column of Table 1 it can be seen clearly for the same year that the situation on the labor market for the youth is becoming dramatic by observing an value of 56.1% for this specific unemployment rate.
-After the real estate bubble had burst in 2007, foreign financial investment decreases rapidly according to the changes in the current account balance.
+estate bubble had burst in 2007, foreign financial investment decreases rapidly according to the changes in the current account balance.
 In total, the GDP growth rate became negative for most of the after-crisis period, while this severe downward movement had been dampened by the increase in the trade ratio and a period-to-period decrease in the short-term nominal interest rate.
 The latter observation stands for a quite expansionary monetary policy impulse coming from the ECB.
-However, several studies show that the transmission channel of monetary policy is hindered due to the unwillingness of private institutions to lend money (see Ciccarelli et al. (2013) as well as Al-Eyd and Berkmen (2013) among others).
-While private investment dried up, the Spanish government was able to successfully consolidate government debt, instead of boosting economic recovery by government expenditure itself.
-Hence, the inefficiency of monetary policy under existence of lower-zero bound of the nominal interest rate, can be construed as a liquidity trap.
+However, several studies show that the transmission channel of monetary policy is hindered due to the unwillingness of private institutions to lend money (see

+Al-Eyd and Berkmen (2013) as well as Ciccarelli et al. (2013) among others).
+In particular, Bouis et al. (2013) conclude from empirical observations for several OECD countries (including the Euro Area) that credit growth is subdued due to considerable balance sheet adjustments of financial companies.
+Along with uncertainty in economic development, this have a negative effect on banks' capacity and willingness to supply credit.
+Furthermore, with respect to business activity, the empirical contributions from Bloom (2009) indicate that at a high-level of uncertainty firms become very cautious and less sensitive to policy interventions, where the latter then turns out to be less effective.
+While private investment dried up (see the third column of Table 1 for details), the Spanish government was able to successfully consolidate government debt, instead of boosting economic recovery by government expenditure itself.
+Hence, the ineffectiveness of monetary policy under existence of lower-zero bound of the nominal interest rate, can be construed as a liquidity trap.

 Empirical evidence for 2014 and the beginning of 2015 reports an economic recovery in Spain.
-The last entries in Table 1 show that economic growth is around 1.40 % for 2014, while there is a small (moderate) decrease in (youth) unemployment down to 23,7 % (51,4 %).
+The entries in the last row of Table 1 show that economic growth is around 1.40 % for 2014, while there is a small (moderate) decrease in (youth) unemployment down to 23,7 % (51,4 %).
 With respect to business fluctuations, Corujo (2013) claims that an 1% increase in the growth rate of GDP is required for a positive stimulus on job creation in Spain.
-While this level of growth is not obtained from 2008 until 2013 - again, the GDP growth rate had been negative for almost the entire after-crises period - the development in 2014 indicates a spark of hope for a sustainable decline in unemployment among all age groups.
-Two out of three pillars of this recovery can be identified by the increase in real private consumption expenditure and a trade surplus.
-Private consumption expenditure had dropped within the after-crisis period, where data provided by DSI Rheinberg's Global Economic Indicator (DSI for short) reports annual changes to the previous period up to 2013 around -1.52 % on average.
-However, in 2014 the change in direct relation to 2013 is given by 2 %, making this year the first one with a positive growth rate since 2011.
-With respect to the trade surplus, according to the same data base, exports increased slightly since 2012, while imports remained almost unchanged over the same time interval.
+While this level of growth is not obtained from 2008 until 2013-again, the GDP growth rate had been negative for almost the entire after-crises period-the development in 2014 indicates a spark of hope for a sustainable decline in unemployment among all age groups.4 where u_t and g_t stand for the total rate of unemployment and the GDP growth rate, respectively.
+The parameter γ measures the reactivity of unemployment to changes in the rate of GDP growth.
+Calculations based on the values taken from the second (g_t) and eleventh (u_t) columns show that γ increases from 1.81 to 6.51 for 2008 to 2010 and 2010 to 2014, respectively.
+Hence, an increase in the elasticity resembles a higher degree of labor market flexibility.
+I thank Piero Ferri for this contribution.